1931 census of Palestine

-The population was divided by religion as follows: 759,717 Muslims, 174,610 Jews, 91,398 Christians, 9,148 Druzes, 350 Bahais, 182 Samaritans, and 421 "no religion".
+The population was divided by religion as follows: 759,717 Muslims, 174,610 Jews, 91,398 Christians, 9,148 Druzes, 350 Bahais, 182 Samaritans, and 421 reporting no religion.
 A special problem was posed by the nomadic Bedouin of the south, who were reluctant to co-operate.
 Estimates of each tribe were made by officers of the district administration according to local observation.
 The total of 759,717 Muslims included 66,553 persons enumerated by that method.
 The number of foreign British forces stationed in Palestine in 1931 totalled 2,500.

 Publication

 Three volumes of data derived from the census were published by the Government of Palestine.
 They were edited by the Superintendent of Census and Assistant Chief Secretary, E. Mills.